kdz/ebohub/README.md

 #### *After* Partnering with *There Is No Limit* foundation ####

-Discussions with Aissata Cameron as well as potential users in Guinea further inform the next steps for EboHub.
+Discussions with Aissata Camara as well as potential users in Guinea further inform the next steps for EboHub.
 TODO lists assignment and optimization becomes a thing.
 We might also need to connect to existing healthcare IT systems.

 ![image](https://cloud.githubusercontent.com/assets/4351330/11172298/b08bc98a-8bca-11e5-850e-d0eecb6fe57c.png)